II. Changing the Clutch

 Throwout Bearing.

-diaphragm spring finger levers to release the clutch disk, thus
+to push the diaphragm spring finger levers to release the clutch disk, thus disengaging

-throwout bearing rotates freely against the diaphragm spring levers,
+The throwout bearing rotates freely against the diaphragm spring levers, allowing

-allowing the clutch fork to push the spinning diaphragm spring without
+the clutch fork to push the spinning diaphragm spring without grinding the parts

 Throwout bearings are sealed bearings, now days, and rarely ever go bad.
 However they are inexpensive and should always be changed as part of a clutch job.